Skip to content

 Plot test fails

-The plot_test checks that the Python plotting script runs without error.
-If it fails, plot the test output manually and see what is going wrong:
+The plotting tests check that py/plot_spider_lite.py runs end-to-end.
+If they fail, plot a run manually and see what is going wrong:

 This generates a file called interior.pdf into a plots/ directory.